softcite/software-mentions/README.md

 - to select the **text classification algorithm** to be used for predicting the role of the mentioned software (see [here](https://github.com/ourresearch/software-mentions#software-mention-context-characterization) for explanations), the config parameters are also set under the corresponding models:

-For a transformer-base architecture using LinkBERT base as pretrained model (recommended):
+For a transformer-base architecture using LinkBERT base as a pretrained model (recommended):

 ```yaml
  - name: "software_context_used"